How Leadership & Ministry Work

 Scripture uses a set of words that imply some form of recognised status and position in setting the ministry and direction of a church.
 These are, "Leader", "Overseer", "Elder/Senior" and "Minister/Servant".

-It also uses a set of words that describe the scope and function of all layers of structural leadership from functional service to the exercise of authority.
+It also uses a set of words that describe the scope, function and spiritual gifting of all layers of structural leadership from functional service to the exercise of authority.
 These are, "Apostle", "Prophet", "Evangelist", "Pastor" and "Teacher".
-These ministries are expressed at all levels of Church Ministry and Leadership.
-Those with structural leadership will normally experienced in a
+These ministries are expressed at all levels of Church life and leadership.
+Those with structural leadership will normally be experienced in at least one spiritual ministry area.

-Below we will explore each of these different ways of seeing leadership and how it is expressed through our various teams at Kings Church.
+Below we will explore each of these different ways of seeing leadership is expressed in various teams and roles at Kings Church.

 "The kings of the nations lord it over them, and those who have authority over them are called ‘benefactors.’
 But not so with you.
 But one who is the greater among you, let him become as the novice, and one who is leading, as one who serves." - Luke 22:25-26